Business Leaders Working To Create Accessible Employment

 Join the Community of Accessible Employers

-BC Businesses of all sizes – small and large – are challenged in finding and keeping good employees.
+Hiring individuals with disabilities is good for business.
+BC businesses of all sizes – small and large – are challenged finding and keeping good employees.
 People with disabilities represent an important employee talent pool that is largely untapped.
-Hiring inclusively can also improve culture and increase retention.
-90% of consumers prefer companies that employ people with disabilities.
-Embracing an accessible and inclusive workplace is just good business.
+We invite you to join the Community of Accessible Employers to learn about the benefits of an accessible, inclusive workplace.